 Working with the Compassion Purpose Group to determine which practical needs the Hamilton Road church family is best placed to meet in the name of Jesus.
 Supporting the group and members of the congregation to meet these needs.

 Working with the Evangelism Purpose Group to determine opportunities for gospel proclamation in the life of our church and in our city.
 Supporting the group and members of the congregation to share our faith with confidence.

+Assisting with the Globe ministry to those seeking asylum in our community.

 Global Mission (50% of time given to global mission)